 Pancreatic cancer could be treated using a new form of radiotherapy that delivers highly targeted doses of radiation to kill tumour cells with precision while minimising toxicity to surrounding cells.
-The MASTERPLAN clinical trial for high-risk and locally advanced pancreatic cancer patients has secured $1.5 million in funding from the Australian Department of Health as part of an investment in rare cancer research under the Medical Research Future Fund (MRFF).
+The MASTERPLAN clinical trial will treat high-risk and locally advanced pancreatic cancer patients with stereotactic body radiotherapy.
+It has secured $1.5 million in funding from the Australian Department of Health as part of an investment in rare cancer research under the Medical Research Future Fund (MRFF).

 Stereotactic body radiotherapy (SBRT) is a highly innovative treatment that utilises the most recent technological advancements in radiotherapy.
 The radiation dose to the tumour site is safely escalated to increase tumour cell death, while minimising the dose and toxicity to surrounding normal tissues.
 In the MASTERPLAN trial, patients will receive this therapy in addition to modern chemotherapy.
 Researchers believe that this treatment could be superior to current standard of chemotherapy alone in both the neoadjuvant and definitive setting.